RashaMou/igor/README.md

 Igor will support the following commands and features:

+- "igor echo": Mainly for testing
+- "igor cat pic": Retrieves a cat pic from thecatapi
 - "igor song": Retrieve and display song information
 - "igor airwatch": Retrieve and display airwatch data
 - "igor weather": Retrieve and display weather information